albatrossflavour/puppet_os_patching/README.md

 - reboot : Optional[Variant[Boolean, Enum['always', 'never', 'patched', 'smart']]]
     Should the server reboot after patching has been applied?
 (Defaults to "never")
 - security_only : Optional[Boolean]
-    Limit patches to those tagged as security related?
+    Limit patches to those tagged as security-related?
 (Defaults to false)
 - timeout : Optional[Integer]
     How many seconds should we wait until timing out the patch run?
 (Defaults to 3600 seconds)
 - yum_params : Optional[String]